Icarus Theatre Collective

 The Icarus Theatre Collective is a British theatre company located in London, England.

-Collective Company
+History

 The Icarus Theatre Collective is a mid-scale theatre company that functions as a collective.
 A team of artists and managers run the company under the direction of the company founder, Max Lewendel.
 Many team members collaborate on varied tasks and responsibilities though each individual artist can pitch their own major project.